comcduarte/UserModule/README.md

 - zendframework/zend-session

 Add Autoload Configuration to Composer

 - User Module requires Midnet Module
+- User Module requires Annotation Module

 Add Database configuration
 - Requires user-model-primary-adapter-config in local.php.
 Use aliases if more than one module utilize the same database adapter.